utah-cs3550-fa24/assignments/hw7.md

 the registrar.
 For example, in Namecheap, you would first select your domain and then click on "Advanced DNS" to go to the DNS record page.
 If in doubt, google the name of your registrar and "add DNS record".
-Every registrar should have this capability; this is basically the whole point of registering a domain.
+Every registrar should have this capability; this is what you're paying for.

 Add a DNS record for your domain.
 A DNS record consists of four parts:

 - A record type.
 You want `TXT`, meaning "text".
 - A host.
 You want `@`, which means it applies to your domain as a whole, not to any subdomain.
 - A value.
-This should be your Github username with no other punctuation.
+This should be your name as it appears in Canvas, with any non-ASCII letters (like Ñ) replaced with a close equivalent (like N).
 - A "TTL", which is a length of time, in seconds, for which this record may be cached.
 You want 3600 (1 hour).

 It takes time for the whole internet to learn about your new domain.
-How long exactly depends on your ISP and physical location, but it might take no more than a minute or two and typically will take no more than a half hour.
-If you've waited a couple of hours and it still doesn't work, you did something wrong.
+How long exactly depends on your registrar, ISP, and physical location, but it might take only a minute or two and typically no more than a half hour.
+If you've waited an hour and it still doesn't work, you did something wrong.

 Once you've added the DNS record, you can confirm that it worked by looking up your domain on [nslookup.io](https://nslookup.io) or a similar website.
-You should see your TXT record.
+You should see your TXT record (scroll down).

 To complete this phase, create and commit a text file named `DOMAIN.md` which contains just your domain name and nothing else, like so:

-    mydomain.tld
+    mydomain.whatever

 As long as that that domain has a TXT record containing your Github username, you've passed this phase.
+It's not autograded.

 Phase 2: AWS and EC2